-The BTCC is renowned for its wheel-to-wheel action and unpredictable racing, and you can follow every twist and turn of the 2021 season right here.
-From race reports to our partnership with Team Dynamics, we’ll provide you with updates every step of the way.
+The BTCC is renowned for its wheel-to-wheel action and unpredictable racing, and you can follow every twist and turn of the 2022 season right here.

 QUESTIONS & ANSWERS

 One of the UK’s biggest motorsports, the British Touring Car Championship (BTCC) is a favourite among motorsport fans for its exciting and unpredictable races.